 What is the present perfect tense in Spanish?
 Despite its name in English, the Spanish present perfect tense is actually one of the past tenses in Spanish, which indicates that one "has done" some action within some specific period of time.
 This lesson will examine how to conjugate this useful Spanish tense as well as providing examples of when to use it.

 The present perfect tense in Spanish is relatively easy to conjugate.
-To do so, we should remember a simple formula: haber + participle.
+To do so, we should remember a simple formula: haber in present tense + participle.
 Let's first take a look at the present conjugation of the verb haber, which corresponds to the English "has" or "have" in the present perfect:

 Now, let's examine how to conjugate the participle form of verbs in Spanish, which corresponds to English words with endings like -ed or -en, such as "taken," "looked," "baked," etc.